7.1. Training

 7.3.1.
 Provincial after-action reviews

-The Chief, EMO shall conduct a provincial after-action review after any emergency that has the provincial response level raised to activation.
-Additionally, the Chief, EMO may direct a provincial after-action review be conducted after any emergency.
+MEPR shall conduct a provincial after-action review after any emergency that has the provincial response level raised to activation for a prolonged period.
+Additionally, MEPR may direct a provincial after-action review be conducted after any emergency.
 A provincial after-action review should be completed within 6 months of the end of termination of response activities.

-The purpose of a provincial-level after-action review is to examine the performance of provincial emergency response organization (provincial ERO) and the effectiveness of the PERP.
+The purpose of a provincial-level after-action review is to examine the performance of the provincial emergency response organization (ERO) and the effectiveness of the PERP.
 It will focus on how the organizations worked with each other, rather than the individual performance of each organization.
 The review should collect information and feedback from every provincial organization that was active in the provincial ERO during the emergency.

-The conduct of the after-action report shall be commensurate with the level of complexity and impact of the emergency, but could include any combination of the following:
+The conduct of the after-action review shall be commensurate with the level of complexity and impact of the emergency, but could include any combination of the following:

-• Documentation reviews (including logs, information products, emails, etc.).
+• documentation reviews (including logs, information products, emails, and more).

-• Workshops / facilitated group discussions with individuals and organizations who were involved during the emergency response.
+• workshops or facilitated group discussions with individuals and organizations who were involved during the emergency response.

 This review should be focused on the whole-of-government response, and should include at a minimum consideration for:

-The Chief, EMO shall develop a corrective action / improvement plan to address gaps, best practices, and opportunities for improvement identified through these after-action reports.
+MEPR shall develop a corrective action or improvement plan to address gaps, best practices, and opportunities for improvement identified through these after-action reports.

-The Chief, EMO shall administer a process to track and report on all corrective action / improvement plans, and report to stakeholders on an annual basis.
+MEPR shall administer a process to track and report on all corrective action or improvement plans, and report to stakeholders on an annual basis.

 7.3.2.
 Organization-specific after-action reporting

-Each organization involved in emergency response should conduct after-action review reports focused on their own organization-specific response and their own emergency plans.
+Each organization involved in emergency response should conduct after-action reviews focused on their own organization-specific response and their own emergency plans.
 All organizations should strive to share lessons from their after-action reviews with others who may benefit from it.

-Recommendations specific to the PEOC and associated procedures are the responsibility of the Chief, EMO.
+Recommendations specific to the PEOC and associated procedures are the responsibility of MEPR.

 7.4.
 Government reporting on declared emergencies